joshuaPurushothaman/serious-stuff/README.md

 - util/ and robot.py mimic WPILib
 - this is to control my EV3 robot, designed similar to Sirius, a fast FLL robot.
+- look up ev3dev python setup to set up the venv necessary to run